lettucemode/aoe2cg/README.md

 - Go to the Twitch [Extensions Developer Console](https://dev.twitch.tv/console/extensions), sign in, and register a new extension there.
 - Download and install the Twitch Extensions Developer Rig from their [developer documentation](https://dev.twitch.tv/docs/extensions/rig).
-- Execute `frontend/package-frontend.sh` to fetch the dependencies (requires a [bash shell](https://git-scm.com/) and [7zip](https://www.7-zip.org/).
-If you don't have those, you can get the dependencies manually).
+- `cd` to `/frontend` and run `package-frontend.sh` to fetch the dependencies (requires a [bash shell](https://git-scm.com/) and [7zip](https://www.7-zip.org/)).
-- Run the rig, sign in with your Twitch creds, select the extension you created, and point the rig at the `/frontend` folder.
+- Run the rig, sign in with your Twitch creds, select the extension you created, and specify that the frontend is in the `/frontend` folder.
 - Use the Extension Views panel to create simulated views for the broadcaster and the viewer(s), then click `Run Frontend`.
 The views should initialize and start sending requests to the backend.
-- Refer to the developer documentation for more details on the rig and how extensions work.
+- Refer to the developer documentation for more details on the rig, how extensions work, and how to run the extension on your channel.

 ### local.settings.json